Baris000-eng/Python-Implementations/README.md

 2-) My free-time projects done with python

-3-) My little homeworks & exercises which are done with python
+3-) The exercises I have done while learning python